How to Increase Space in a Popup Camper: Expert Tips

 Space-Saving Furniture Choices

-- Convertible sofas with storage compartments underneath
+• Convertible sofas with storage underneath

 Innovative Built-In Storage

-We’ve found that magnetic strips work wonders for keeping metal utensils accessible but out of the way.
-Another game-changer has been installing tension rods in cabinets to create additional shelving or to hang cleaning supplies.
+Magnetic strips have been a lifesaver for keeping metal utensils handy but out of the way.
+We also put tension rods in cabinets to add shelves or hang cleaning supplies.
+It’s a little thing, but it really helps.

 Vertical Space Utilization